KristianLyng/varnishfoo/chapter-4.rst

 If you return `hash` or `purge` in `vcl_recv`, Varnish will immediately execute the `vcl_hash` function.
 It has a very simple purpose: Defining what identifies a unique object in the cache.
+You add items to cache hash, and as long as two requests add up to the same hash, they are treated as the same object.

 The built in VCL shows us what it's all about:

 .. code:: VCL